Njinx/instx/README.md

 ## Apply instance settings automatically

-#### NOTE: This option does not currently work.
-I'm trying to find a way to make this viable without compromising browser security.

 Grab the saved preferences url at https://favorite.instance/preferences and paste it in `instx.yaml` in `preferences_url`.
-No need to cut out the original domain name.
+No need to cut out the original domain name or any other GET parameters.

 ![Instance preferences](./images/preferences_url.png)